princekili/MeetPaws/README.md

 - View the post by tapping the photo
 - Edit profile
 - Follow / Unfollow the user
-- Followers & Following list
+- Followers list & Following list
 - Message the user
 - Block the user